-, signed by a preceptor authorized user who meets the requirements of subsection (l) of this section, this subsection or paragraph (3)(B)(vii) of this subsection and subsection (nn) of this section or equivalent NRC or agreement state requirements
+(i) a preceptor authorized user who meets the requirements of subsection (l) of this section, this subsection or paragraph (3)(A)(ii)(VII) of this subsection and subsection (nn) of this section or equivalent NRC or agreement state requirements; or

-, that the individual has satisfactorily completed the requirements of paragraph (1)(A) or (3)(A) and (B) of this subsection and has achieved a level of competency sufficient to function independently as an authorized user for the medical uses authorized in accordance with subsections (ff) and (hh) of this section.

-(kk) Use of unsealed radioactive material that requires a written directive.
-A licensee may use any unsealed radioactive material prepared for medical use that requires a written directive that meets the following:
+(ii) a residency program director who affirms in writing that the attestation represents the consensus of the residency program faculty where at least one faculty member is an authorized user who meets the requirements in subsections (l), or (jj), or (nn) of this section and paragraph (3)(A)(ii)(VII) of this subsection, or equivalent NRC or agreement state requirements, and concurs with the attestation provided by the residency program director.
+The residency training program must be approved by the Residency Review Committee of the Accreditation Council for Graduate Medical Education or the Royal College of Physicians and Surgeons of Canada or the Council on Postdoctoral Training of the American Osteopathic Association and must include training and experience specified in this paragraph.(kk) Use of unsealed radioactive material that requires a written directive.
+A licensee may use any unsealed radioactive material identified in subsection (nn)(2)(A)(ii)(VI) of this section prepared for medical use that requires a written directive that meets the following:

 (1) is obtained from:

-(A) a manufacturer or preparer licensed in accordance with §289.252 of this title or equivalent NRC or agreement state requirements;
+(A) a manufacturer or preparer licensed in accordance with §289.252(r) of this title or equivalent NRC or agreement state requirements;

 (B) a PET radioactive drug producer licensed in accordance with §289.252(kk) of this title or equivalent NRC or agreement state requirements; or